Lego Indiana Jones: The Original Adventures: Development

 Lego Indiana Jones: The Original Adventures was developed by Traveller's Tales and published by LucasArts.
 The Nintendo DS version was developed by TT Fusion, a subsidiary of Traveller's Tales that also worked on the Lego Star Wars: The Complete Saga in 2007, while the Mac OS X version of Lego Indiana Jones was developed by Robosoft Technologies and published by Feral Interactive.
 Activision was also involved in publishing Nintendo DS, PlayStation 3, and Xbox 360 versions in Europe.
 Jon Burton served as the game's director, Steve Wakeman as its producer, Glyn Scragg as the lead game programmer, James Cunliffe as the head of art, and David Whittaker as its composer.
 During the development, Traveller's Tales parent company, TT Games, was acquired by Warner Bros.
 Home Entertainment.
 The acquisition had no negative impact on Traveller's Tales relations with LucasArts or Lego.

-According to Burton, Lego initially passed on the idea of an Indiana Jones game several years earlier, as the company didn't have any sets based on the franchise at the time.
-Lego changed their minds after the announcement of Indiana Jones and the Kingdom of the Crystal Skull, causing TT Games to delay Lego Batman: The Videogame in order to develop one.
 The game was heavily based on the Lego Star Wars games and their mechanics.
 According to Nick Ricks, a Traveller's Tales producer, the development team initially experimented with creating the game on top of Lego Star Wars because the Indiana Jones franchise also featured action components, resulting in what Ricks described as "LEGO Star Wars set in 1945".
 Traveller's Tales then decided to develop Lego Indiana Jones from its foundation, introducing new features absent in previous Lego Star Wars games.
 The developers adjusted the design of puzzles due to the absence of the Force in the Indiana Jones series.
 While working on ranged weapons, the developers debated whether ammunition should be limited.
 In the official release, they opted to limit ammo for enemy weapon drops, differing from the system used in previous Lego games.
 Jonathan Smith of TT Games said that the team succeeded in developing a recognisable personality for Lego Indiana Jones while retaining well-received game elements from prior Lego video games.